raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 ## Astro Pi Replay Tool

-It may seem difficult to test your program properly without access to an Astro Pi and to the ISS, but you can use the [Astro Pi Replay Tool](https://rpf.io/replay) to test your program without needing any special hardware.
+Testing a program designed to run on the ISS might seem difficult when you don't have access to an Astro Pi.
+That's why we have created the [Astro Pi Replay Tool](https://rpf.io/replay) to test your program without you needing any special hardware.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">

-The Astro Pi Replay tool works by replaying a set of old pictures taken on the ISS.
-When your code goes to take a picture, instead of accessing some camera hardware, the library selects a picture to replay and acts as if it has just been captured 'live'.
+The Astro Pi Replay Tool simulates the Astro Pi environment using data collected during previous Astro Pi missions.
+For example, when your program takes a photo, the Replay Tool provides one of a set of historical images captured on the ISS instead of accessing a real camera.
+To your code, it appears as though the image has just been taken, allowing you to develop and test your programs without needing access to Astro Pi hardware.

 </p>

-There is an online version and an offline version, available as a Thonny plug-in, for you to test your program.
-We recommend you use the online version of the tool as it does not require any installation.
+The Replay Tool is available in two versions:

+* An **online version**, which runs in your web browser
+* An **offline version**, available as a Thonny plug-in

+We recommend using the online version, as it requires no installation and is the quickest way to start testing your program.

 --- collapse ---
 ---